Top 5 fun facts about Montmartre

 The hill and transportation

 Last but not least of our top 5 fun facts about Montmartre is the practical aspect of the hill.
 It is a hill, and that is what makes it pretty, with its curves and its narrow streets.
 But it makes it kind of complicated to get to the top.
 There is only one metro station located on the hill, it is the Abbesses metro station.
 And if you go down to this station and are brave, take the stairs!
 This metro station is the deepest one in Paris, it is the equivalent of a fifteen-storey building.

 There is one bus especially made for Montmartre: the Montmartrobus.
-Walking or biking there is fun and a more authentic experience (Discover Montmartre here).
+Walking or biking there is fun and a more authentic experience (A walk in Montmartre).
 However, it is almost impossible to find a Velib’ in Montmartre… Very logically, everyone takes bikes to get down, but nobody takes them back up!
 If you were brave enough to take the Velib’ up to Montmartre, they used to offer you an extra free 40 minutes, as an award.
 Learn more about biking in Paris in this article.

 Nonetheless, starting on January 2018, the Velibs will be equipped with a battery.
 Going up the hill will be easier than ever!
 There will be no more excuses not to go bike to the top of the hill and admire the magnificent view it offers over Paris!